knative/docs/community/README.md

 We also have public and recorded bi-weekly community meetings.

-Each project has one or more [working groups](WORKING-GROUPS.md) driving the project, and Knative as a single [technical oversite community](TECH-OVERSIGHT-COMMITTEE.md) monitoring the overall project.
+Each project has one or more [working groups](WORKING-GROUPS.md) driving the project, and Knative as a single [technical oversight community](TECH-OVERSIGHT-COMMITTEE.md) monitoring the overall project.

 ## How can I help